v-wei40680/mcp-linker/README.md

 ## ✨ Features

 ✅ One-click to add MCP servers
-✅ Supports multiple MCP server configurations
+✅ Manage multiple server configurations (add, delete, favorite)
 ✅ Open-source and community-driven
-✅ Favorites: Mark servers as favorites for quick access
-✅ Recently Used: Automatically save and display recently added servers
+✅ Favorites & Recently Used: Quickly access your go-to servers
-✅ Windows Support: Now also works on Windows (experimental)
+✅ Cross-platform: macOS and experimental Windows support
+✅ Multi-language: English, 中文, 日本語
-✅ Improved error handling and installation guide
+✅ Improved error handling and user-friendly setup

+> 🛠️ *Coming Soon:* One-click server install, status monitoring, and more!

-## 🚀 Quick Start Guide
+## 🚀 Quick Start

-1. **Browse & Select**: Choose an MCP server from the available list.
+1. **Select** an MCP server from the list.
-2. **Install**: Click **"Get"** to show configuration of server.
+2. Click **Get** to view its configuration.
-3. **Activate**: Click **"Add"** to integrate it with your MCP client.
+3. Click **Add** to integrate it with your MCP client.
+4. Manage servers from your favorites or history.

-> **Tip:** Favorites and recently used servers are saved locally for your convenience!
+> 💡 Favorites and recently used servers are saved locally to enhance your workflow.

 ## 🛠️ How It Works